ibiqlik/action-yamllint/README.md

           config_file: .yamllint.yml
 ```

-Or just simply check all yaml files in the repository:
+Or just simply lint all yaml files in the repository:

 ```yaml
 ---